-On the 25th May 2018 66% of the citizens of the Republic of Ireland voted to repeal the 8th amendment, which guaranteed the right to life of the unborn, and replace this provision with a right to abortion.
-The Supreme Court ruled last February that the Eighth Amendment was the only article in the Constitution that protected the unborn.
+On the 25th May 2018 66.4% of the citizens of the Republic of Ireland voted to repeal the 8th amendment, which guaranteed the right to life of the unborn, and replace this provision with a right to abortion.
+The Supreme Court ruled in February of 2018 that the Eighth Amendment was the only article in the Constitution that protected the unborn.
 Now that it has been repealed, the unborn have absolutely no constitutional rights.

 Old article 40.3.3/8th Amendment - ‘The State acknowledges the right to life of the unborn and, with due regard to the equal right to life of the mother, guarantees in its laws to respect, and, as far as practicable, by its laws to defend and vindicate that right.’

 New article 40.3.3./36th Amendment - Provision may be made by law for the regulation of termination of pregnancy.

 This new article transfers control of regulating abortion from the Constitution to the Oireachtas where politicians have the power to introduce any legislation they want.
 Sadly, though not surprisingly, the Oireachtas have chosen to introduce one of the most extreme abortion laws in the world.
 They have named this the ‘Health (Regulation of Termination of Pregnancy) Act 2018’.